 (1) Existing law, the Ralph M. Brown Act, requires, with specified exceptions, that all meetings of a legislative body, as defined, of a local agency be open and public and that all persons be permitted to attend and participate.

-This bill would, until January 1, 2030, require a city council or a county board of supervisors to comply with additional meeting requirements, including that all open and public meetings include an opportunity for members of the public to attend via a 2-way telephonic service or a 2-way audiovisual platform, as defined, that a system is in place for requesting and receiving interpretation services for public meetings, as specified, and that the city council or county board of supervisors encourage residents to participate in public meetings, as specified.
+This bill would, until January 1, 2030, require an eligible legislative body, as defined, to comply with additional meeting requirements, including that, except as specified, all open and public meetings include an opportunity for members of the public to attend via a 2-way telephonic service or a 2-way audiovisual platform, as defined, and that the eligible legislative body take specified actions to encourage residents to participate in public meetings, as specified.

-This bill would also include as a "meeting" any conversation between members of a legislative body regarding, among other things, boundary lines of the districts of the legislative body.
-The bill would make the above-described exception related to communications on an internet-based social media platform applicable indefinitely.
+This bill would make the above-described exception related to communications on an internet-based social media platform applicable indefinitely.

-This bill would also require the agenda to be provided in English and in all other languages spoken jointly by 20% or more of the population in the county in which the local agency is located that, among other things, speaks English less than "very well," as specified, and except as provided.
+This bill would require the agenda for each meeting of an eligible legislative body, as defined, to be translated into all applicable languages.
+The bill would define "applicable languages" to mean languages spoken jointly by 20% or more of the population in the city or county in which the eligible legislative body is located that, among other things, speaks English less than "very well," as specified, and except as provided.

 Existing law requires every agenda for regular meetings to provide an opportunity for members of the public to directly address the legislative body on any item of interest of the public, as specified.
 Existing law specifies that the agenda is not required to provide an opportunity for members of the public to address the legislative body on any item that has already been considered by a committee, as specified.